-Mr. Modig also serves as a director, chair of the compensation committee and member of the audit committee of Sio Gene Therapies Inc., and as a member of the supervisory board and chair of the audit committee of Centogene N.V., all publicly held pharmaceutical companies.
+Mr. Modig also serves as a director, chair of the compensation committee and member of the audit committee of Sio Gene Therapies Inc., and as a member of the supervisory board and chair of the audit committee of Centogene N.V., both publicly held pharmaceutical companies.
 Mr. Modig received a bachelor's degree in business administration, economics and German from the University of Lund, Sweden, and an MBA from INSEAD, Fontainebleau, France.
 Mr. Modig is a certified public accountant (inactive).
-We believe that Mr. Modig is qualified to serve on our Board because of his extensive international experience in finance and operations, private equity and mergers and acquisitions, and his service on the boards of directors of other biopharmaceutical companies.